Vyral/sam-levy/_posts/2025-09-19-the-3-mistakes-that-can-derail-your-phoenix-home-sale.md

 {% include excerpt.html %}

-Selling your home is a significant financial decision, and in today's competitive market, avoiding common missteps is crucial to achieving a successful and profitable sale.
+Selling your home is a significant financial decision, and in today’s competitive market, avoiding common missteps is crucial to achieving a successful and profitable sale.
 I’m going to share what I think are the three critical mistakes you must avoid.

 **1\.
 Ignoring your agent’s preparation advice** can cost you plenty later on.
 The initial photos and showings are what draw buyers in.
 First impressions are everything, and a well-staged home that is decluttered, cleaned, and depersonalized helps potential buyers visualize themselves living there.
 You’ll want to present a move-in-ready property if you *really* want your property to stand out from the rest.